 The cost of Teen Challenge programs is lower than most boarding schools for troubled teens near Ann Arbor, Michigan.

-While chiefly a therapeutic and life transforming program, Teen Challenge boarding schools also excel in their accredited academic program with fully equipped school facilities and certified teachers on campus every day.
+In addition to being a therapeutic and life-transforming program, Teen Challenge boarding schools also excel in providing an excellent educational experience, with fully equipped school facilities and certified teachers on campus every day.
 Course work is transferable back to the child’s home school and diplomas are awarded to teens who graduate while in a Teen Challenge school.
-Their dedication to help teens grow behaviorally, spiritually, and in character is matched by their desire to provide boys and girls with a quality education and quality care.
+Their dedication to helping teens grow behaviorally, spiritually, and in character is matched by their desire to provide boys and girls with quality education and quality care.

 Teen Challenge Welcomes Teens from Ann Arbor, Michigan

 Adolescent boys and girls arrive at Teen Challenge from across the nation, including from Ann Arbor, Michigan.
-Most Teen Challenge students are from homes hours away from the campus.
+Most Teen Challenge students are from cities and towns located over 100 miles away from the campus.
 We find it valuable for teens to effect change in a new environment far away from their old peer groups who may be near Michigan.

 Teen Challenge Program’s Students from Ann Arbor, Michigan Learn to Serve Others As Well

 An added major indicator of growth is a desire to serve and share with others.
 Teen Challenge strongly promotes community participation and giving through serving.
 Teen Challenge teens serve one another, serve the community and learn to serve the world.
 Service takes place on campus; during community trips to shelters, churches, and parks; and in missions opportunities such as building homes for the disadvantaged in 3rd world countries.
 Nurturing maturing teens means teaching them how to serve others, and we work hard to lead by example.
 The volunteer work is completely charitable and unpaid.